Clymene-project/clymene-project.github.io/content/en/docs/Overview/_index.md

 ## Clymene-project?

-Clymene is an open source developed based on Prometheus’ time series data collection method and the architecture of the Jaegertracing project, an open source of service tracing in a distributed environment.
+Clymene is an open source developed based on Prometheus’ time-series data collection method and the architecture of the Jaegertracing project, an open source of service tracing in a distributed environment.
 Prometheus’ Service Discovery features make it easy to find endpoints that can collect time series data from multiple environments, and can be configured with a powerful high-availability (HA) architecture using Jaeger’s backend structure.

 ## Why do I have to use Clymene?